Zeioth/fzf-kill/README.md

                        processes owned by the user.

-                       Plese note that this option won't let you kill anything launced by root unless you are root, or run fzf-kill with sudo privileges (which by general rule, you shouldn't).
+                       Plese note that this option won't let you kill anything launched by root unless you are root, or run fzf-kill with sudo privileges (which by general rule, you shouldn't).
 ```